-However, translation is only the beginning.
+However, translation is only the beginning—and relying on Google Translate isn’t enough.
 To truly connect with customers, you need a content localization strategy that allows you to tailor your brand to the local market.

 What is content localization?